Disclaimer: This article has been updated with new data from April 2023.

 They represent a ferocious introduction to the holiday season, known to make or break millions of brands.

-Note: BFCM 2021 falls on the weekend from 26th to 29th of November.
+BFCM 2023 falls on the weekend from the 24th to 27th of November.

 It’s during this time everyone wonders how to increase sales and get their brand out there in the spotlight.

 And this year it’ll be a more daunting task than ever before.

 Everyone got used to Black Friday and Cyber Monday being the days where you can see dozens of videos of people fighting over a discounted TV.